eurmn/watchit/README.md

 The best solution to this could be simply to try more torrent hashes, and stick with the one which finds webseeders.
 And that's where the second problem - the lack of torrent indexers - comes in.
 While yts.mx's API is a great indexer, it is kind of the only one (I've found so far) with a good JSON API.

-While [The Pirate Bay](https://thepiratebay.org/index.html) also has a good JSON API, it is blocked by [CORS](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/CORS), which means it is not by client-only apps.
+While [The Pirate Bay](https://thepiratebay.org/index.html) also has a good JSON API, it is blocked by [CORS](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/CORS), which means it is not accessible by client-only apps.